PaBooOh/OnlineBoardGamesShopBackEnd/README.md

 ### Jenkins
 ![404 Not Found](/github_images/Jenkins_CICD.png)

 This systems has achieved DevOps (CI/CD) pipeline with the help of Jenkins.
-Specifically,
+Figure above shows the complete automated process of CI/CD.